 The fresh leaves, hara dhaniya, are usually blended used to make chutneys, or chopped and added to curries as a garnish or salads.
 Heat tends to reduce their flavour, so leaves are used raw.

-Ground coriander loses its flavour quickly, so it is best to heat and grind the seeds before use, rather than storing as a powder.
+Ground coriander loses its flavour quickly so it is best to heat and grind the seeds before use, rather than storing as a powder.

 Ground coriander often used with cumin powder in curries.

 They have a very distinctive aroma with a warm, strong and earthy flavour which is capable of masking any gamey flavour in meats such as lamb or goat.
-Cumin and potatoes work extremely well too.
+Cumin with potatoes work extremely well too.